Rare Elements release a stirring, evocative remake – ‘Fields of Joy (Cover Version)’

-The London-based duo Rare Element — Hedge Seel (drums) and Jerry Kandiah (guitar/vocals), known for their work with alternative pioneers Tribazik, carefully weave together acoustic textures, ambient electronics, and detailed synth work, resulting in a Massive Attack-esque trip-hop/rock hybrid.
-The track’s spellbinding build-up leads to a sonic explosion of live-triggered electronics and a searing, face-melting guitar solo by Gus Robertson (ex-Razorlight), pushing the boundaries of the original into thrilling new territory.
+The London-based duo Rare Element—Hedge Seel (drums) and Jerry Kandiah (guitar/vocals), known for their work with alternative pioneers Tribazik, carefully weave together acoustic textures, ambient electronics, and detailed synth work, resulting in a Massive Attack-esque trip-hop/rock hybrid.

-Despite its layered complexity, the song retains its psychedelic core — a blissed-out escape into nature and love, as captured in the lyric:
+Despite all the modern fireworks, the track retains the original’s groovy essence, a blissed-out escape into nature and love, as captured in the lyric:

 “I touch the leaves, I touch the sky, just you and I, through fields of joy.”